atenearesearchgroup/uncertainty/README.md

 - The extended version of USE tool which includes uncertain datatypes as primitive types.
 - The OCL/UML, Java and MagicDraw libraries with the specification and implementation of the uncertain datatypes and their operations as well as several case studies are available from our Git repository.
-- The Python library ``uTypes`` that provides the implementation of the [uncertain datatypes in Python](./uDataTypes/Libraries/python/README.md).
+- The Python library that provides the implementation of the [uncertain datatypes in Python](https://github.com/atenearesearchgroup/uncertainty-datatypes-python).

 For more information, please visit our research group's websites: http://atenea.lcc.uma.es/projects/UncertainOCLTypes.html and http://atenea.lcc.uma.es/projects/SubjectiveLogic.html